My Terminal Setup, Explained

 )

-git gives you about a hundred aliases for git commands. gst for git status, gco for git checkout, gp for git push.
-I don't use all of them โ maybe 10-15 regularly โ but the ones I use save enough keystrokes to be worth it. glog in particular (formatted git log with branch graph) is something I use all the time.
+git โ about a hundred aliases for git commands. gst for git status, gco for git checkout, gp for git push.
+Don't use all of them โ maybe 10-15 regularly.
+The ones I use save enough keystrokes to justify the plugin. glog in particular (formatted git log with branch graph) gets used all the time.

-z is a directory jumper.
-After you've navigated to a directory a few times, z learns it and lets you jump there with a partial name.
-Instead of cd ~/projects/technoknowledge24/src/components, I type z compon and it takes me there.
-The matching is based on "frecency" โ a combination of how often and how recently you've visited the directory.
-It's surprisingly accurate.
-I'd guess it saves me 20-30 cd commands a day.
+z โ directory jumper.
+After navigating to a directory a few times, z learns it.
+Instead of cd ~/projects/technoknowledge24/src/components, type z compon and it takes you there.
+Matching based on "frecency" โ combination of frequency and recency.
+Surprisingly accurate, from what I've seen.
+Saves maybe 20-30 cd commands a day.

-zsh-syntax-highlighting colors your command green if it's a valid command and red if it's not, as you type.
-Catches typos before you hit Enter.
-Simple but effective.
+zsh-syntax-highlighting โ colors commands green if valid, red if not, as you type.
+Catches typos before you press Enter.
+Simple.
+Effective.

 Aliases